rhuiz4/showReview/README.md

 ## Research Topics

+Completed:
 * (3 point) Deploy to Heroku

 * (1 point) Use MongoDB Atlas to host database

+* (2 points) Use a CSS preprocessor
+    * Sass.

+* (3 points) Use grunt
+    * automate Sass

+In Progress:
 * (2 points) Use some sort of linter
     * Probably ESLint

-* (2 points) Use a CSS framework or a CSS preprocessor, haven't decided
-    * Framework: either tailwind.css or Bootstrap.
-    * Preprocessor: Sass.

-* (3 points) Use grunt
-    * automate linting
+    * Grunt: automate linting
-    * automate Sass (if I decide to use it)

 * (4 points) Planning to use react.js for frontend
     * Probably not as difficult as vue, but will still be a major portion of the project.

-Possible 13 points total out of 8 required points
+9/15 points completed out of 8 required points

 ## [Link to Initial Main Project File](app.js)